Guy Carleton (United States Army officer): Awards

 Carleton received the Army Distinguished Service Medal for his service as commander of Camp Wadsworth and the 96th Division during World War I.

 His other awards included the Indian Campaign Medal, Spanish Campaign Medal, Army of Cuban Occupation Medal, Philippine Campaign Medal, Mexican Border Service Medal, and World War I Victory Medal.

 Retirement and death

 In retirement, Carleton was a resident of San Antonio, Texas.
 In 1930, Congress passed a law allowing World War I generals to retire at the highest rank they had held, and Carleton was promoted to major general on the retired list.
 He died in San Antonio on January 8, 1946, and was buried at Fort Sam Houston National Cemetery, Section E, Site 383.

 Family

 Carleton married Cora Belle Arthur in Austin on June 20, 1883.
-Guy and Cora Carleton were the parents of two daughters, Cora (1887–1958) and Nellie (1890-1962).
+Guy and Cora Carleton were the parents of two daughters, Cora (1887–1958) and Nellie (1890–1962).
 Cora Carleton was the first wife of Brig.
-Gen. Pelham Davis Glassford.
+Gen. Pelham D. Glassford.